BroadbandForum/usp/specification/extensions/iot/index.md

     IoTCapability.1.LevelSensor.LowLevel          = true
 ```

-*Note - For more complex scenarios, like having a grace period, the binary sensor object can be used instead of the LowLevel or HighLevel Threshold parameters.*
+*Note:  For more complex scenarios, like having a grace period, the binary sensor Object can be used instead of the LowLevel or HighLevel Threshold Parameters.*

 ##### Multi Level Sensor